Yancap/Yancap/README.md

 ### Hi there, I'm Yan Gabriel 👋

 ## About
-I'm Web Developer! and studying systems development technician at Fundação Bradesco!
+I'm Application Developer at IBM and studying systems development technician at Fundação Bradesco!

 <br>
 <h1>Technologies</h1>